armin-reichert/pacman/README.md

 ## Pac-Man?
 Really?
 How uncool!

-My personal fascination for "Pac-Man" comes from the fact that the single computer game I played regularly was  ["Snack Attack"](https://www.youtube.com/watch?v=ivAZkuBbpsM), running on my Apple II+ clone in the mid-eighties, on a monochrome monitor, but what a sound came from the crappy speaker!
+My personal fascination for "Pac-Man" comes from the fact that the single computer game I played regularly was  ["Snack Attack"](https://www.youtube.com/watch?v=ivAZkuBbpsM), running on my Apple II+ clone in the mid-eighties, on a monochrome monitor, but what a sound came out of the crappy PC speaker!

 But also today, a seemingly simple game like Pac-Man can be very instructive from a programmer's point of view.